-CAUTION: A Review the Safety Data Sheets (MSDS/SDS) for the chemicals that are used.
+CAUTION: \land Review the Safety Data Sheets (MSDS/SDS) for the chemicals that are used.
 Use the recommended personal protective equipment.

-- Use sunlight or a lamp as a light source to find the color match with the color comparator box. - Rinse the tubes with sample before the test.
-Rinse the tubes with deionized water after the test. - If the color match is between two segments, use the value that is in the middle of the two - If the color disc becomes wet internally, pull apart the flat plastic sides to open the color disc.
+- Put the color disc on the center pin in the color comparator box (numbers to the front). - Use sunlight or a lamp as a light source to find the color match with the color comparator box. - Rinse the tubes with sample before the test.
+Rinse the tubes with deionized water after the test. - If the color match is between two segments, use the value that is in the middle of the two seaments. - If the color disc becomes wet internally, pull apart the flat plastic sides to open the color disc.
 Remove the thin inner disc.
 Dry all parts with a soft cloth.
-Assemble when fully dry. - To verify the test accuracy, use a standard solution as the sample. - · This test kit is for seawater.
+Assemble when fully dry. - To verify the test accuracy, use a standard solution as the sample. - This test kit is for seawater.
 If used for brackish or fresh water, the test kit gives a higher than actual value.
 The error in brackish water is usually less than 10%.
 The error in low salinity or fresh water is a maximum 16%. - This test is very sensitive to contamination.
 Try to get the same result on a second test.
 Fully rinse the tubes with fresh sample before the second test.
-The reagents clean the tubes during - To increase the range of this test to 4 mg/L NH3-N, dilute the sample as follows.
+The reagents clean the tubes during the first test. - To increase the range of this test to 4 mg/L NH3-N, dilute the sample as follows.
 Use a 3-mL syringe to add 2.5 mL of sample to each tube.
 Dilute the sample to the 5-mL mark with deionized water.
 Use the diluted sample in the test procedure and multiply the result by 2.